Ryuk-C/CryptoVault-SwiftUI/README.md

 ## CryptoVault App 💰
 CryptoVault shows you the current crypto market price and the news about crypto currencies.
+You can create your own cryptocurrency and news list to follow.

 ## Tech stack 🏗
 * [SwiftUI](https://developer.apple.com/xcode/swiftui/)